519 Easton Road, Riegelsville, PA 18077, USA

 • First, there has been a tremendous amount of discussion about the concept and goals, but no prescriptive framework or guidelines for what to do, how to do it, and what a successful program would look like have been defined until now.

-• Secondly, many vendors have created confusion by offering tools with niche functionality that address some aspect of the Zero Trust Architecture concept.
+• Secondly, many vendors have created confusion by offering tools with niche functionality that address some specific aspect of the Zero Trust Architecture concept.
 They claim to offer Zero Trust Architecture solutions, when in fact they are one piece of a larger process.

 • Zero Trust is a clearly defined, managed and continuously evolving process, it is not the random application of technology.